Sonoma Insider Getaway Itinerary

 Metro Hotel & Café offers complimentary organic coffee, pastries, and crepes in the morning.
 Thus fueled, you’ll head to Sonoma Valley, for more adventures on the other side of Sonoma Mountain.

-Tonight is pizza time at the award-winning Red Grape Restaurant (best local pizza, according to Sonoma Index-Tribune's People's Choice Award 2015) just off the Sonoma Plaza.
+Tonight is pizza time at the award-winning Red Grape Restaurant (best local pizza, according to the Sonoma Index-Tribune's People's Choice Award 2015, 2016, 2017, and 2018) just off the Sonoma Plaza.

 If you have more time, check out things to do in Sonoma County and enjoy!